JEFF ABBOTT '85

 At Rice, he served on the student admissions council, as an orientation week coordinator at Sid Richardson, as an orientation advisor at Brown, as a Student Association senator, and was a recipient of Sid Richardson’s Athenian Award for service.
 He received a Bachelor’s degree in History and English.
 He has served on reunion year giving committees and as an alumni interviewer.

-For 2016, he is serving as President of Mystery Writers of America.
 Jeff lives in Austin with his wife and two sons.

 What have you found to be most rewarding about serving on the ARA Board?